viktorgusev1984/review-kit/review-driven.md

 ## The Constitutional Foundation: Enforcing Architectural Discipline

-At the heart of SDD lies a constitution—a set of immutable principles that govern how specifications become code.
+At the heart of RDD lies a constitution—a set of immutable principles that govern how specifications become code.
 The constitution (`memory/constitution.md`) acts as the architectural DNA of the system, ensuring that every generated implementation maintains consistency, simplicity, and quality.

 ### The Nine Articles of Development